InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 input a and b, and outputs an integer.
 This directly follows the Euclidean Algorithm as a recurssive method.

-Euclidean Algorithm works out the GCD by repeatedly expressing the two input numbers A and B where A is larger as A = Bn + C for some integer n, with C being a remainder.
-Then repeating this for B and C.
-Once C becomes equal to 0, B is shown to be the GCD of A and B. This repetitiveness can be turned into a recursive method.
+Euclidean Algorithm works out the GCD by expressing the two numbers A and B, where A is larger, as A = Bn + C for some integer n, with C being a remainder.
+Then repeating this for B and C until eventually the remainder becomes equal to 0.
+In such case, the "B" when the remainder is 0 is shown to be the GCD of the initial input A and B. This repetitiveness can be turned into a recursive method.

-First to make it similar to how Euclidean Algorithm is done by hand, we set that a is greater than b.
+First to make it similar to how Euclidean Algorithm is done by hand, we set a to be greater than b.

 To do so if a is less than b, we set a temporary variable temp equal to a.

 Then set a equal to b.

 And finally, set b equal to temp.
-Remember all numbers in the Fibonacci Sequence are non-negative.
+Switching the values of input a and b.
+Remember all numbers in the Fibonacci Sequence are non-negative, so let's not expect any negative inputs.

 Then as a base case, if b is equal to 0, we return a.